-The majority of the species recorded in UK pockmarks are widely distributed around the coasts of the British Isles and to the north and south of the British Isles.
-Similarly, epifaunal communities on boulders and outcrops of MDAC (methane-derived authigenic carbonate) in pockmarks and extensive areas of MDAC in 'bubbling reefs' are opportunistic species drawn from the surrounding area.

-Therefore, the exact infaunal communities present in pockmarks or epifaunal communities present on MDAC (e.g. from the North Sea and the Irish Sea) may vary with latitude but also local hydrography, depth, sediment type and scour.
+Epifaunal communities on boulders and outcrops of MDAC (methane-derived authigenic carbonate) and extensive areas of MDAC in 'bubbling reefs' are opportunistic species drawn from the surrounding area.
+Therefore, the exact epifaunal communities present on MDAC (e.g. from the Irish Sea) may vary with local hydrography, depth, sediment type and scour.
 The majority of the species present are widely distributed to the north and south of the British Isles and are unlikely to be affected by chronic changes in temperature, e.g. a change of 2°C. A short-term change of 5°C may interrupt breeding or alter growth rates (depending on season).
 An increase in temperature may favour more southerly species, while a decrease may favour more northerly species but the character of the habitat is unlikely to be changed and a resistance of 'High' is recorded.
 Hence, resilience is also 'High' and the habitat is probably 'Not sensitive' at the benchmark level.